 However, UGMA and UTMA accounts provide more flexibility in how the funds can be used compared to a 529 plan.
 When it comes to using the funds in a 529 plan, to avoid a penalty, you’ll need to use it for specific educational expenses, including tuition, books, supplies, and a computer.
 You can use funds in a UGMA/UTMA account for anything.

 While your child is still a minor, you can use the funds in a UTMA or UGMA account to pay for expenses that benefit the child, such as clothes for school and summer programs.

 UGMA Age of Majority by State

 Once your child reaches adulthood, the UGMA funds belong to them.
-The age in which they attain access to the funds depends on the state, though:
+The age at which they attain access to the funds depends on the state, though:

-Both a 529 plan and UTMA or UGMA account can set you on the right track for college saving.
-Saving money in a UGMA or UTMA account in addition to a 529 plan could help when it comes to paying for non-qualified expenses, such as application and testing fees, transportation costs during college, health insurance, medical bills and other miscellaneous expenses.
+Both a 529 plan and a UTMA or UGMA account can set you on the right track for college savings.
+Saving money in a UGMA or UTMA account in addition to a 529 plan could help pay for non-qualified expenses, such as application and testing fees, transportation costs during college, health insurance, medical bills, and other miscellaneous expenses.

-If you’ve determined that a UGMA account is right for you, Acorns can help you open an account in under 3 minutes.
-Acorns Early is an investment account for children, where you can set up recurring investments (either daily, weekly, or monthly) starting as little as $5.
-For families with multiple children, you can add additional kids at no added cost.
+If you’ve determined that a UGMA account is right for you, Acorns can help you open a savings account in under 3 minutes.
+Acorns Early is an investment account for children where you can set up recurring investments (either daily, weekly, or monthly) starting as little as $5.
+You can add additional kids for families with multiple children at no cost.

 At Savingforcollege.com, our goal is to help you make smart decisions about saving and paying for education.
 Some of the products featured in this article are from our partners, but this doesn’t influence our evaluations.
 Our opinions are our own.